MaxChellew/FX-Derivatives-Market-Maker-Experiment/README.md

 # FX Derivatives Market Maker Experiment

-This third-year university project in Trading, Market Design & Application involved simulating the role of an FX market maker using Excel.
-In this project i attempted to quote FX forward and option contracts, assess spot delta risk exposure, perform delta hedging, and explain portfolio PnL through basic Greeks summation.
-The accompanying Technical Report describes the experiment process and discusses any findings.
-Please download the Excel file for the experiment outcome and see the PDF file for the detailed technical report.
+In this third-year university project for Trading, Market Design & Application, I simulate the role of an FX market maker using Excel.
+I attempt to quote FX forward and option contracts, assess spot delta risk exposure, perform delta hedging, and explain portfolio PnL through basic Greeks summation.
+The accompanying Technical Report describes the experiments process and discusses my findings.
+Please download the Excel file for the experiments outcome and see the PDF file for the detailed Technical Report.

 ## Table of contents
 1. [Objective](#objective)
 2. [Key Takeaways](#key_takeaways)

+<a name="objectives"></a>
 ## Objectives
 Following is a list of objectives for this project:
 - Quoting derivative contracts to clients